susham/ADT-Implementation/README.md

 }

-The original ADT has the Fold function, but we have not defined the fold function in our protocol, since the protocols doesn't allow generic functions.
-Hence we have created the generic fold function in protocol implementation class.
+The original ADT has the Fold function, but we have not defined the fold function in our protocol, since the protocols doesn't allow generic functions fold<A> which allows to take the type throught function call rather than from the class<V>.
+Hence we have created the generic fold function in protocols implementation class.

 ##############################################################################################################################
 After downloading the files, change the directory in the command line to directory where files are downloaded.